Comparison

 When UptimeRobot makes sense

-UptimeRobot has a genuinely generous free tier: 50 monitors with 5-minute intervals.
-If you run hobby projects, personal blogs, or non-commercial sites and simply want a "heads up" when something breaks, UptimeRobot's free plan is excellent.
-They also offer a wider variety of monitor types including ping, port, and cron job checks.
+UptimeRobot has a generous free tier for personal use: 50 monitors with 5-minute intervals.
+If you run hobby projects, a personal blog, or any other strictly non-commercial site, and you just want a heads-up when something breaks, the free plan is fine.
+UptimeRobot also offers a wider variety of monitor types including ping, port, and cron job checks.
+For business websites, you'll need at least the Solo plan ($7-10/mo).

 When PingPing is the better choice